particle-iot/docs/src/content/reference/device-os/firmware.md

 int available() override;
 ```

-Returns the number of bytes available to read.
-If you want the total size of the asset, use `size()` instead.
+Returns the number of bytes available to read, or 0 if at end of the asset or an error occurred. `available()` may not return the total size of the asset on the first call.
+For that, use `size()`.

 #### read() - ApplicationAsset